At a glance

 A well-run, academically ambitious school with a clear emphasis on Science, Technology, English and Maths (STEM), Wellington aims to instill strong, traditional values in its pupils.
 ‘Inclusion’, ‘community’ and ‘communication’ were words that featured throughout our visit.
 A busy, bustling but happy atmosphere pervades Wellington.

-The school is positioned right on the Sheikh Zayed Road so is a convenient location for picking up and dropping off students.
-At the same time however the position puts it next to a 12 lane highway so there is constant noise at the front of the building.
+The school is positioned right on the Sheikh Zayed Road so is a convenient location for picking up and dropping off students though parking is inevitably a challenge.
+At the same time, however, the position puts it next to a 12 lane highway so there is constant noise at the front of the building.
 The entrance or approach to the school is rather abrupt and lacks the grandeur of some of Dubai's other tier one school.
 A large wall surrounds Wellington International and security cameras cover the approach.
 Palm trees, flame trees and hedges soften the impressive but otherwise quite angular building.

 The central white circular structure houses the open plan reception area and is attached to the large three-storey classroom blocks.
 Security is as you would hope tight: Cameras monitor the outside of the building, and guests are required to present photo ID if they want to enter the school.